raheems/dataskool_blog/content/post/2018-07-26-github-for-beginners.md

 # Syncing a remote repository on two local hosts

 Sometime I work on two or three different computers for the same remote project.
+So keeyping the repositories in sync is essential.
 I want my codes to be synced accross multiple computers.
-I sometime work from office using a PC.
-Sommetime I work from home where I use a Mac.
-So keeyping the repositories in sycned is essential.

 For that I follow these simple steps.